codemagic-ci-cd/code-push-pro/README.md

 ### Access Keys

-If you need to be able to authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (e.g. in a CI environment), you can run the following command to create an "access key" (along with a name describing what it is for):
+You can run the following command to create an additional "access key" (along with a name describing what it is for):

 ```shell
 code-push access-key add "VSTS Integration"